-- official citizenship ceremonies - Council ward offices and registered community groups - 1 plant for each new citizen.
+- official citizenship ceremonies, Council ward offices and registered community groups - one plant for each new citizen.

-Schools, community groups, clubs on Council lease land, charities and body corporates can apply online.
+Schools, community groups, clubs on Council-leased land, charities and body corporates can apply online.

 Schools and community groups need to describe the extent and purpose of their planting project in the application.
-Applicants will be contacted by email once their request has been approved.
+Applicants are contacted by email once their request has been approved.

 Eight Mile Plains

 Council can also plant trees on your local street as part of the street trees program.